rails/rails/guides/source/debugging_rails_applications.md

 continue   edit     frame   method  putl  set      tmate   where
 ```

-TIP: To view the help menu for any command use +help &lt;command-name&gt;+ in active debug mode.
-For example: _+help var+_
+TIP: To view the help menu for any command use `help &lt;command-name&gt;` in active debug mode.
+For example: _`help var`_

-The next command to learn is one of the most useful: +list+.
-You can abbreviate any debugging command by supplying just enough letters to distinguish them from other commands, so you can also use +l+ for the +list+ command.
+The next command to learn is one of the most useful: `list`.
+You can abbreviate any debugging command by supplying just enough letters to distinguish them from other commands, so you can also use `l` for the `list` command.

-This command shows you where you are in the code by printing 10 lines centered around the current line; the current line in this particular case is line 6 and is marked by +=>+.
+This command shows you where you are in the code by printing 10 lines centered around the current line; the current line in this particular case is line 6 and is marked by `=>`.

 ```bash
 (rdb:7) list